 Launch Task Scheduler console

 Right click and choose “Create task…”.
 Enter the name and description of new Task.

 If you want to learn more about available options please visit the official Microsoft Docs Page.

 When you finished setting the task I always recommend to test it.
 Sometimes one spelling mistake can generate the problem.

 Free Task Scheduler Script template

 If you run Powershell scripts in Task Scheduler I recommend for you:

-- It’s not best practices but I like use *.ini file to use like param file.
-The example scenario is when you want to change recipient email address for notification you don’t have to edit script or task parameters but only edit param file dedicated for it.
+- It’s not best practices but I like to use *.ini file to use like param file.
+The example scenario is when you want to change the recipient email address for notification you don’t have to edit script or task parameters but only edit param file dedicated for it.

 For faster write Powershell script for task scheduler I prepare template with